Planning as Inference in Epidemiological Models: Final Thoughts

 \section{Final Thoughts}

-The programming languages for artificial intelligence (PLAI) group at UBC, the research affiliation of all the authors, is primarily involved in developing next-generation AI tools and techniques.
-We felt however, that current circumstances demanded we lend whatever we could to the global fight against \cov{}.
+the ``Programming Languages for Artificial Intelligence'' (PLAI) research group at UBC, Vancouver, the research affiliation of all the authors,{which} is primarily involved in developing next-generation {probabilistic} AI tools and techniques.
+We felt, however, that current{the acute} circumstances demanded we lend whatever we could to the global fight against \cov{}.
 Beyond the specific contributions outlined above, our secondary aim in writing this paper was to encourage other researchers to contribute their expertise to the fight against \cov{} as well.
-We believe the world will be in a better place more quickly if they do, and hope we have contributed to bringing this about.
+We believe the world will be in a better place more quickly if they do. and hope we have contributed to bringing this about.{}